osmandapp/web/main/docs/user/search/search-poi.md

 ![Search POI Android](@site/static/img/search/search_online_2_andr.png)

-**Online Search** allows finding locations, addresses and points of interest in real-time.
+**Online Search** allows finding locations, addresses, and points of interest in real time.
 OsmAnd uses [Nominatim](https://nominatim.openstreetmap.org/ui/search.html), an online geocoder developed by OpenStreetMap that translates users' text queries into geographic coordinates and back ([*example*](#example-of-online-search-query)).

 Online Search includes the following features:

 1. **Search by location**.
-You can enter the name of a city, street, neighbourhood, or other location and OsmAnd will provide results matching the query.
+You can enter the name of a city, street, neighborhood, or other location and OsmAnd will provide results matching the query.
 2. **Geocoding**.
 Online search converts your text queries into geographic coordinates, allowing precise location.
 3. **Reverse geocoding**.
 You can enter geographic coordinates and Search will return the corresponding location as a city name, street name, or place on the map.
 4. **Search by Points of Interest**.
 Allows you to search for different points by name or category.